daveherrald/TA-cyberchef/README.md

 To apply these workflow actions to a different field, do the following:

-In this example we will apply CynerChef worklfow actions to a field called content_body.
+In this example we will apply CyberChef worklfow actions to a field called content_body.
 - Create a base64 version of the field: `base64 field=contentbody_b64 action=encode`
 - Modify the workflow action definition to apply to content_body
 - Modify the workflow action defineiton to pass $content_body_b54$ to Cyberchef